GitHub project tracking for small teams

 Overview

-After Ravel decomposes your project into departments, tasks, and dependencies, you land on the confirm detail task view.
-This is where you bind GitHub by setting the repo full name on the task detail before the project is finalized.
+After you review the draft plan, teams, tasks, and blockers, you land on the confirm detail view.
+This is where you bind GitHub by setting the repo full name on the task before the project is finalized.

-- Confirm the plan.
-Ravel saves the project and sends you an email with the branch name, webhook Payload URL, and Secret for that repository.
+4. Confirm the plan, and Ravel will email you the branch name, webhook URL, and secret for that repo.

 The confirmation email does not just include webhook details.
 It also gives you the branch name Ravel expects for this task.
 Create that branch before you start coding so GitHub activity maps cleanly back to the task.